-Subd.
-3. Leaves for Probationary Teachers: Except for military leave, no leave of absence will be granted to probationary teachers for more than three (3) consecutive school months, unless the Division of Human Resources deems it advisable to grant a leave until the end of the year covered by the current contract.
+11.4.3 Leaves for Probationary Teachers:

+- a.
+Except for military leave, no leave of absence will be granted to probationary teachers for more than three (3) consecutive school months, unless the Division of Human Resources deems it advisable to grant a leave until the end of the year covered by the current contract. - b.
 Except for military leave, any leave of absence of a period longer than three (3) months constitutes a break in service and will be interpreted as termination of employment unless prior arrangement has been made for return.

-Subd.
-4. Mobility Leave: Teachers who are tenured are eligible for mobility leave as defined in MN statute 122A.46.
+(Also see Sections 11.2. and 11.4.3) - 11.4.4 Mobility Leave: Teachers who are tenured are eligible for mobility leave as defined in MN statute §122A.46.
 Only teachers who have five (5) years of service as a teacher in the District and ten (10) years vested in a Minnesota retirement fund are eligible for a mobility leave.
-A mobility leave may be approved for at least three (3) and no more than five (5) years based on the discretion of the Division of Human Resources.

-Section E. Extended Leaves - Medical: Teachers who are unable to perform their duties because of personal illness may be granted a leave of absence for one (1) year.
+A mobility leave may be approved for at least three (3) and no more than five (5) years based on the discretion of the Division of Human Resources. - 11.5 Extended Leaves Medical: Teachers who are unable to perform their duties because of personal illness may be granted a leave of absence for one (1) year.
 This leave may be extended for a maximum of one (1) additional year upon request at the end of the first year.

-Subd.
-1. Parenting Leave (Maternity, Paternity, Adoption):
+11.5.1 Parenting Leave (Maternity, Paternity, Adoption):

-A. Purpose and Procedures: A leave of absence shall be granted to a teacher for the purpose of providing full-time parental care for a new-born or newly adopted child(ren).
+a.
+Purpose and Procedures: A leave of absence shall be granted to a teacher for the purpose of providing full-time parental care for a new-born or newly adopted child(ren).
 Whenever possible, arrangements for such leaves shall be made at least forty-five (45) days prior to the beginning date of the leave.
 A planned date of return to duty shall also be arranged at the same time.
 Teachers should meet with the principal/supervisor in considering the particular educational needs of the students in their classroom in selecting an effective date for beginning of and/or returning from such leave.